Fish the best of

 May-June

-If the ocean is calm we offer combo trips targeting both bottom fish and spring salmon.
+A Tillamook Bay springer averages 15-20 lbs, significantly bigger than their Columbia River counterparts.
+If the ocean is calm we offer combo trips targeting spring salmon, dungeness crab & bottom fish.
 Bottom fishing is great fun for anglers of all ages and skill levels as we use light tackle and success rates are very high.

 Tillamook Bay Fall Chinook